 If you’re on a budget, the Ddeok Mandu Guk (Rice Cake and Dumpling Soup) is an eye-catching spectacle and very filling at 12,000W.
 Three varieties of Mandu are boiled together in beef broth with a generous amount of thick rice cake balls.

-Three varieties of Mandu are boiled together in beef -bone broth with a generous amount of thick rice cake balls.
-The flavors are very light, fresh, and subtle; if you’re not keen to large amounts are garlic, ginger, or chili then these are the dumplings for you.
+Three varieties of Mandu are boiled together in beef-bone broth with a generous amount of thick rice cake balls.
+The flavors are very light, fresh, and subtle; if you’re not keen on large amounts are garlic, ginger, or chili then these are the dumplings for you.

-The flavors are very light, fresh, and subtle; if you’re not keen to large amounts are garlic, ginger, or chili then these are the dumplings for you.
+The flavors are very light, fresh, and subtle; if you’re not keen on large amounts of garlic, ginger, or chili then these are the dumplings for you.

-Valet parking and both Western and Eastern style seating are available
+Valet parking and both Western and Eastern style seating is available